 Since this course is focused on leadership, we want you to have a leadership opportunity within your PLC.
 For this assignment, you will plan and lead an interactive learning experience for your peers within your PLC.
+We encourage you to be creative with how you lead your experience and engage your peers.
 For instance, posting a simple discussion question to your PLC without any connection to an outside resource would not be enough of a learning activity.
-The activity should involve some sort of applied task and learning that your peers could then report back to your PLC in a discussion format.
+The activity should involve some sort of applied task and learning that your peers could then report back to your PLC in a discussion format or some other way.
 You will be provided with a discussion board that you will use to lead your activity.